Active fire protection

 Active fire protection (AFP) is an integral part of fire protection.
 AFP is characterized by items and/or systems, which require a certain amount of motion and response in order to work, contrary to passive fire protection.

-Categories of active fire protection
+Categories

 Manual fire suppression

 Manual fire suppression includes the use of a fire blanket, fire extinguisher, or a standpipe system.

 Fire blanket

 A fire blanket is a sheet of fire retardant material that is designed to be placed over a fire to smother it out.
 Small fire blankets are meant for inception stage fires.
 They are normally made of fiberglass or Kevlar.
 Larger ones can be found in laboratories and factories, and are designed to be wrapped around a person whose clothes have caught fire.

 Fire extinguisher

 Fire extinguishers are devices that contain and discharge a substance that extinguishes or puts out a fire.
-These handheld devices come in a huge range of sizes, but the most common are portable fire extinguishers, typically weighing up to 15kg in total.
+These handheld devices come in a huge range of sizes, but the most common are portable fire extinguishers, typically weighing up to 15 kg in total.
 These can be easily handled and operated by one person and placement can either be wall-mounted, on a fire extinguisher trolley or housed inside a cabinet.
 Fire extinguishers are one of the most common manual fire suppression devices and are required in all commercial buildings and vehicles.
 Fire extinguishers can be used with little to no training and are meant for small incipient stage fires.
 The most common extinguisher is the ABC extinguisher and are found in most offices and homes.
 It can be used on normal fires, liquid fires, and electrical fires.
-There are also special extinguishers for kitchen fires and for use on burning metals.
+There are also special extinguishers for kitchen fires and for use on burning metals, those being Class K and Class D respectively.